Migrating an Yandex StoreDoc (Managed Service for MongoDB) cluster from 4.4 to 6.0

 Required paid resources

-- Yandex StoreDoc cluster fee: use of computing resources allocated to hosts and disk space (see Yandex StoreDoc pricing).
+- Yandex StoreDoc cluster: Computing resources allocated to hosts, storage size, and backup size (see Yandex StoreDoc pricing).

-- Per-transfer fee: use of computing resources and number of transferred data rows (see Data Transfer pricing).
+- Each transfer: Use of computing resources and number of transferred data rows (see Data Transfer pricing).

 Getting started